Interac e-transfer service hit by technical problems

-Interac, which operates an e-mail money transfer service used by several Canadian banks, said on Friday it was experiencing technical difficulties preventing some bank customers making payments ahead of an extended holiday weekend.
+Interac, which operates an email money transfer service used by several Canadian banks, said on Friday it was experiencing technical difficulties preventing some bank customers from making payments ahead of an extended holiday weekend.

 “We are experiencing a significant technical difficulty impacting the Interac e-Transfer service resulting in service delays and disruptions.
 We are working to resolve the situation as quickly as possible,” Interac said in a statement.

-Bank of Montreal and Canadian Imperial Bank of Commerce tweeted that they were experiencing difficulties, while Royal Bank of Canada and Bank of Nova Scotia customers reported problems making payments.
+Bank of Montreal and Canadian Imperial Bank of Commerce tweeted that they were experiencing difficulties, while Royal Bank of Canada, Toronto-Dominion Bank and Bank of Nova Scotia customers reported problems making payments.

 Some people took to Twitter to complain they were having trouble making rent payments and other critical transfers.